kojoidrissa/headcount_automation/notes.md

-##deptTotal Planning Notes
+#formats Planning Notes
-These are the planning notes for this branch (deptTotal)
+These are the planning notes for this branch (formats)

-To create the department (functional area) totals, I need to:

--  Create a seperate function, perhaps a seperate module to handle this
--  Have that module total the footers for each functional area, probably in the 'create_tabs' function.
-This will give the doeTotal and projTotal for the entire Functional Area
-    -  What inputs will this function take?
-It should be the "footer" dictionary, which should take the form:

-            footer = {'cc1':[doeTotal, projTotal}, 'cc2:'[doeTotal, projTotal]...'ccN':[doeTotal, projTotal}

--  append the deptTotal to the end of the tab after the other cost centers are created
+1. Experiment with making the Headers bold.
+I'll make changes to the `#creating the header row` of *functionalSheets.py*, which is lines 13-20 before I start making changes
+2. After that, I'll try Text alignment with the headers too
+    - Left with Columns 1-6; Right with Columns 7-11
+3. Number formats (% and Acct) for Util. & Hours